-Gonorrhoea is a sexually transmitted infection and is caused by a bacteria.
-The number of people getting gonorrhoea in Scotland has doubled over the last five years.
+Gonorrhoea is a sexually transmitted infection caused by a bacteria.
+The number of people getting gonorrhoea in Scotland has doubled over the last 5 years.

 Gonorrhoea is passed from person to person through unprotected vaginal, anal or oral sex (without a condom).
 It can also be spread by:

 - sharing sex toys that aren't washed or covered with a new condom each time they're used

 - infected semen or vaginal fluid getting into your eye

 - it can also be passed to a newborn during childbirth

 Many people with gonorrhoea will not notice any symptoms.

 If symptoms do appear, they usually show up between 1 to 14 days after coming into contact with the infection.

 - green or yellow fluid coming out of the penis

 - pain or a burning sensation when peeing